PS5 news: Latest PS5 restock hit with more scalper problems

 PS5 price confirmed for USA, Europe, UK and Japan

-Sony’s second large-scale PlayStation 5 confirmed the following prices for the PS5 and the PS5 Digital Edition…
+If you’re wondering how much the PS5 costs, that info is very much available now.
+A while back, Sony’s second large-scale PlayStation 5 event confirmed the following prices for the PS5 and the PS5 Digital Edition…

 When did the PS5 release?

-This PS5 release date window was also confirmed in the recent stream…
+This PS5 release date window was also confirmed in the aforementioned stream…

 Will PS4 games work on PS5?